-Contact information for all three candidates is at the official American Fork City website.
+Contact information and brief profiles of all three candidates are at the official American Fork City website.

 Earlier this year, numerous city residents applied to fill Barbara Christiansen’s seat.
 Besides Ryan Hunter, who was appointed, and former Councilmember Heidi Rodeback, who said she didn’t plan to run for the next term, there were at least two I thought would make particularly fine candidates.
 A few of the others might have acquitted themselves well too.

 I didn’t expect them all to file for the election, but I thought two or three might.
 Since the didn’t, I won’t name them.